Pavilion Theatre, Torquay: Building

 From 1890 to 1930, the Borough Engineer of Torbay, Henry Augustus Garrett, laid out the Princess Gardens, the Terrace Walk, Pier Pavilion and Torquay Pavilion on Torquay seafront.
+The Gardens were named in honour of Queen Victoria's daughter, Princess Louise, who laid the foundation stone in 1890.
 The Pavilion's architect was Edward Rogers, who drew up the final plans with HC Goss.
 The plans were passed in 1903, but construction did not start until 1911 due to Rogers’ death, and the work was taken over by Garrett.
+The Pavilion was built in 1911, followed by a war memorial in 1920 and finally the Princess Theatre was completed in the 1950s.

 Part of its site is on land reclaimed from the sea, and it was built on a concrete raft on which a steel framework was erected.
 It is faced with white tiles made of Doulton's Carrara-enamelled stoneware.
 Its central copper-covered dome is topped with a life-size figure of Britannia and two smaller domes on each side bear figures of Mercury.
 Finely sculpted Art Nouveau-style cast iron edges the steps to the promenade deck and the octagonal bandstands or summer houses.